 Notable voiceroles by Fredrik Dolk:

 - Buzz Lightyear in Toy Story: Dolk's claim to fame.
-Remains the role he is most known for, appearing in all the film and the tv-spinoff.
+Remains the role he is most known for, appearing in all the films and the TV spinoff.
+Got Darrined by Fredrik Hiller in Lightyear.

 - Tuxedo Mask in Sailor Moon: The final episode in season 1 is considered by fans of the show to be his best voice acting performance.